 Watch Jerry Lawler’s Mayor of Memphis campaign ad – “Jerry Lawler, for the People!”

-The All-American Boy Bob Backland for Congress- a Wrestling and Politics Stunt?
+Wrestling and Politics: The All-American Boy Bob Backland for Congress — Was it a Stunt?

 Bob Backlund’s place in wrestling history is secure.
 Despite the current backlash against his late-70s ‘Howdy Doody’ look and his 1990s run as a crazy heel who ‘snapped’ and went after fallen opponents, Backlund was a legitimate wrestler with great credentials.
 He was an NAIA national wrestling champion, and Vincent J. McMahon hand-picked him to dethrone Superstar Billy Graham for the WWF title.
 Backlund kept the belt, too, taking on all comers over a period of four-plus years before dropping the strap to the Iron Sheik in December of 1983.Backlund ran for Congress in 1999 (sensing a pattern yet?), campaigning for the seat representing Connecticut’s First District.
 For him, mixing wrestling and politics was unsuccessful, but his tours engaged voters and brought them out—even if it was only to vote against him.
 While Backlund’s populist run was covered in a front-page New York Times story, that didn’t turn into much momentum for him back in his home state.
 In fact, Michele Jacklin, a political columnist for the Hartford Courant, essentially called Backlund’s candidacy exactly what it was: a stunt.